Static vs Dynamic Characters: Differences & Similarities

 Highlight the differences in other characters

 Static vs dynamic characters give away their secret in the phrase itself: versus.
 Dynamic characters highlight the lethargy of static characters.
 Static characters showcase the visceral change of dynamic characters.
-Dichotomy is crucial to storytelling.
+Similar to an antagonist and a protagonist, the dichotomy itself is often what’s most crucial for identifying the role of each in the story.

 Light vs darkness, heat vs cold, love vs hate, and static vs dynamic each showcase the differences between the two.